Introduction and Overview

 monetary or other restitution

-probation (unless otherwise specified, the period of probation lasts until outcomes have been completed and verified as completed by student life staff)
+probation (unless otherwise specified, the period of probation lasts until outcomes have been completed and verified as completed)

 extra-curricular suspension (separation from co-curricular activities, intercollegiate sports, elected and/or appointed leadership positions, and/or other on-campus and off-campus activities)